gldeng/universe/formal_theory/formal_theory_quantum_cross_dimensional_communication_en.md

 Based on the dimensional difference in the interaction, cross-dimensional communication can be classified as:

-1. **Near-Dimensional Communication** ($\Delta D < 3$): High-efficiency, high-fidelity communication between adjacent dimensions, such as interaction between human consciousness and collective subconscious.
+1. **Near-Dimensional Communication** ($`\Delta D < 3`$): High-efficiency, high-fidelity communication between adjacent dimensions, such as interaction between human consciousness and collective subconscious.

-2. **Mid-Dimensional Communication** ($3 \leq \Delta D < 7$): Communication requiring special conditions and mediums, with substantial information reconstruction, such as higher-dimensional insights in deep meditation states.
+2. **Mid-Dimensional Communication** ($`3 \leq \Delta D < 7`$): Communication requiring special conditions and mediums, with substantial information reconstruction, such as higher-dimensional insights in deep meditation states.

-3. **Far-Dimensional Communication** ($\Delta D \geq 7$): Rare communication with extremely high thresholds and unconventional methods, typically requiring extreme consciousness states or special entity mediation.
+3. **Far-Dimensional Communication** ($`\Delta D \geq 7`$): Rare communication with extremely high thresholds and unconventional methods, typically requiring extreme consciousness states or special entity mediation.

 ### Guardian Mechanisms for Cross-Dimensional Communication